Speak up, top French advisor tells women in business

 Meaux is now 59, and alongside her thriving PR business she runs Force Femmes, an association which helps women aged over 45 to find work after years out of the labour force.

-The organisation is born of her own experience of seeing her mother struggle when her father - a doctor and the family's sole earner - left home when Meaux was a teenager.
+The organization is born of her own experience of seeing her mother struggle when her father - a doctor and the family's sole earner - left home when Meaux was a teenager.

 "What happened to my mother had a strong impact on me.
 If Force Femmes had existed at the time.. she could have had a decent life," Meaux said.